camas/aur-packages/readme.md

 $ python packager.py test --all
 ...
-a few hundred lines and a few minutes later
+a few hundred lines and a minute or two later
 ...
-All packages tested successfully
+Packages tested successfully
 ```